JamesB0907/c_adventure/campaign_log.md

 - ✅ Passed arguments by value and by pointer
 - ✅ Modified memory across function boundaries
 - 🧪 Bonus challenge: Calculate and compare spell efficiency

+## Chapter 8: The File Familiar
+- ✅ Wrote spell data to a file using `fprintf`
+- ✅ Read spell data from a file using `fscanf`
+- ✅ Used file pointers and modes to manage disk access
+- 🧪 Bonus challenge: Append user-created spells to the file